KRR-Oxford/DeepOnto/docs/bio-ml.md

 As Large Language Models (LLMs) are trending in the AI community, we formulate a special sub-track for evaluating LLM-based OM systems.
 However, evaluating LLMs with the current OM datasets can be time and resource intensive.
 To yield insightful results prior to full implementation, we leverage two challenging subsets extracted from the NCIT-DOID and the SNOMED-FMA (Body) equivalence matching datasets.

 For each original dataset, we first randomly select 50 **matched** class pairs from ground truth mappings, but **excluding pairs that can be aligned** with direct string matching (i.e., having at least one shared label) to restrict the efficacy of conventional lexical matching.
-Next, with a fixed source ontology class, we further select 99 unmatched target ontology classes, thus forming a total of 100 candidate mappings (inclusive of the ground truth mapping).
+Next, with a fixed source ontology class, we further select 99 negative target ontology classes, thus forming a total of 100 candidate mappings (inclusive of the ground truth mapping).
 This selection is guided by the sub-word inverted index-based idf scores as in the BERTMap paper (see [BERTMap tutorial](../bertmap) for more details), which are capable of producing target ontology classes lexically akin to the fixed source class.
-We finally randomly choose 50 source classes that **do not have a matched target class** according to the ground truth mappings, and create 100 candidate mappings for each.
+We finally randomly choose 50 source classes that **do not have a matched target class** according to the ground truth mappings, and create 100 candidate mappings using the inverted index for each.
 Therefore, each subset comprises 50 source ontology classes with a match and 50 without.
 Each class is associated with 100 candidate mappings, culminating in a total extraction of 10,000, i.e., (50+50)*100, class pairs.

 ### Evaluation